We Didn’t Start the Fire: Military Interventions from Kosovo to Kiev

 Ekaterina Stepanova, “Russia”, in The Oxford Handbook of the Responsibility to Protect, eds.
 Alex J. Bellamy and Timothy Dunne (Oxford: Oxford University Press, 2016).

 Larisa V. Deriglazova and Olga Yu.
 Smolenchuk, “Prosecution for Violations of International Humanitarian Law: Russia’s Position”, Russia in Global Affairs 19, no. 4 (2021).

 Jim Headley, “Sarajevo, February 1994: The First Russia-NATO Crisis of the Post-Cold War Era”, Review of International Studies 29, no. 2 (April 2003): 209–27.

 Katarina Ristić is a researcher at the Global and European Studies Institute at Leipzig University.
 She was a research associate at the Helmut–Schmidt University in Hamburg and at Magdeburg University.
 She obtained a PhD from Leipzig University, and her monograph Imaginary trials – War Crime Trials and Memory in former Yugoslavia deals with the silencing of victims’ narratives and contested mediatization of trials in Croatia, Bosnia and Herzegovina, and Serbia.
-Together with Elisa Satjukow, she is a guest editor of the forthcoming special issue of Comparative Southeast European Studies on the NATO Intervention in FR Yugoslavia, to be published in June 2022.
+Together with Elisa Satjukow, she is a guest editor of the forthcoming special issue of Comparative Southeast European Studies on the NATO Intervention in FR Yugoslavia, published in July 2022.